 Most car insurance policies will pay a vehicle’s actual cash value if the vehicle is totaled in a covered scenario.
 In this case, the ACV will reflect how much the car was worth immediately before the damage occurred.

-Actual Cash Value Example
+Example of Actual Cash Value in Car Insurance

 You purchase a new car for $20,000.